 Vending Machine Business Transaction Trends

 The median sale price of vending machine businesses sold on BizBuySell is generally consistent but fluctuates when interest rates change materially.
 Median value of vending machine routes sold on BizBuySell had been increasing through the pandemic years, then returned to pre-pandemic levels when interest rates were raised to combat inflation in 2022.
-In 2023 and 2024, sale prices remained stable.
+In 2023 through 2025, median sale price remained relatively flat.

 Vending Machine Business Valuation Multiples